Sunday, December 23, 2018

 More Hips - ‘This Is America’ Is The Epitome Of Preachy PC Art

 I argued a while back that the increasingly dominant character of the art championed by our cultural elites is didacticism: “an absence of substantial or profound artistic content, compensated for by loud, didactic political messaging.
-We know what we’re supposed to feel, whether or not the work of art actually makes us feel it.”
+We know what we’re supposed to feel, whether or not the work of art actually makes us feel it.”- Robert Tracinski is a senior writer for The Federalist.
+His work can also be found at The Tracinski Letter.

 By contrast, “Good art does not have to avoid philosophical and political themes.
 It can certainly convey the artist’s perspective, but it does so by showing us the world as seen from that perspective.
 It starts by showing us characters and events that are interesting on their own terms, not merely as illustrations to accompany a treatise.
 The wider intellectual themes should emerge from the details, not be imposed on them.
 Good art shows before it tells.”
 But nowadays we cannot merely be entertained by a good story.
 We must be lectured.